jrroosevelt/VS2PCG/VS2PCG_glossary.md

 ^Source: [^FB ^Post](https://www.facebook.com/groups/860168987351982/permalink/3819579818077536/?comment_id=3831057940263057)

 # Stealth
  This character can melee attack back row characters even while they are protected.

+# Strike
+When one character strikes another, you compare the attacker's ATK value to the Defender's DEF value.
+If they are equal or the ATK value is greater, the Defender is stunned.
+Striking occurs most commonly during combat.
+However, there are also powers and effects that allow

 # Survives